lawrennd/talks/_atomic-human/the-atomic-human-tim.md

 ---
 title: "The Atomic Human"
-subtitle: "Understanding Ourselves in the Age of AI"
+subtitle: "Understanding Our Copoprations in the Age of AI"
 abstract: |
   A vital perspective is missing from the discussions we're having about Artificial Intelligence: what does it mean for our identity?